-Northern Minnesota lakes are arguably some of the best for world class panfish fishing.
+Northern Minnesota lakes are arguably some of the best for world-class panfish fishing.
 To plan for successful early ice fishing trips, scouting in the fall using your electronics can really give you that edge in finding fish early in the ice season.
-To this technique I give a lot of credit to in my findings this ice season, along with doing the research in looking at lake maps and DNR fishery reports to find healthy populations of a particular target species.
+To this technique, I give a lot of credit to my findings this ice season, along with doing the research in looking at lake maps and DNR fishery reports to find healthy populations of a particular target species.
 At this time of the year, panfish are in mid-transition from shallow water weed transitions to deep weed lines and basins.
 Much of my panfish fishing success this ice season has been finding deep standing weed lines in 18-24 feet of water that transitions to sand or lay down vegetation.

 Have a safe ice season and as always, tight lines!